Fahim043/Ham-or-Spam-Detection/README.md

 The project is organized as follows:

 - `data/`: Contains the dataset used for training and testing.
-- `notebooks/`: Jupyter notebooks with code for data preprocessing, model training, and evaluation.
+- `Ham or spam.ipynb`: Jupyter notebooks with code for data preprocessing, model training, and evaluation.
 - `README.md`: This file.

 ## Usage

-- To train and evaluate the models, follow the instructions provided in the Jupyter notebooks or Python scripts in the `notebooks/` and `src/` directories.
+- To train and evaluate the models, follow the instructions provided in the Jupyter notebooks or Python scripts in the `Ham or spam.ipynb`.

 ## Acknowledgments